mbroz/cryptsetup/tests/fuzz/README.md

 # Fuzzing target for cryptsetup project

-This directory contains experimental targets for fuzzing testing.
+This directory contains targets for fuzzing testing.
 It can be run in the OSS-Fuzz project but also compiled separately.

 # Requirements